tobiasflohre/movie-database/README.md

     PONG

-Update application.properties in movie-database-movies and movie-database-actors and set

-    spring.redis.host=127.0.0.1
+##### Mac

+You can install Redis with Homebrew

+    brew install redis

+And start it with

+    redis-server

-##### Mac and Windows
+##### Alternative way for Mac and Windows

-One fast way to get Redis running is to use a Docker image.
+Another fast way to get Redis running is to use a Docker image.
 If you're on Mac or Windows, you'll need to install [Boot2Docker](http://boot2docker.io/) first and start it.
 My colleague Ben Ripkens wrote a [nice tool](https://github.com/bripkens/dock) to install standard Docker images fast.
 To install it, do the following

     brew tap bripkens/dock
     brew install dock

 To install and startup Redis:

     dock redis

 Now Redis is running under 192.168.59.103:6379, which is exactly what the movie database expects.
 If you already have a Redis installed somewhere else, take a look at the `application.properties` files contained in the projects, there you may change the host and port used for connecting to Redis (for changing the port you need to add the property `spring.redis.port`, for a list of all Spring Boot properties take a look [here](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#common-application-properties)).

 #### Running the applications

 Now clone this repository and check out master.
-From command line you may just call `./buildAndStartup.sh`.
-This script stops boot2docker, nginx and all movie-database applications and then builds all applications, starts boot2docker and Redis, starts nginx, copies the static Angular app to a specific place and then starts all movie-database applications.
-You need to have `mvn` and `java` and `boot2docker` and `dock` and `grunt` and `bower` on your path for that (and maybe some other stuff, better take a look at the script).
+From command line you may just call `./build.sh` and then `./startup.sh`.
+The first script builds all the applactions and the second script stops all services and then starts all applications, starts Redis, starts nginx, copies the static Angular app to a specific place and then starts all movie-database applications.
+You need to have `mvn` and `java` and `grunt` and `bower` on your path for that (and maybe some other stuff, better take a look at the script).
 If you're not on OSX it should be easy to adapt the script to your OS.
 I piped the logs to `dev/null` because the applications themselves are logging to `/tmp`.

 Alternatively start nginx and Redis yourself, build the Angular app yourself and copy it to the folder accessed by nginx, and then in your IDE import all Maven projects, then run the class `ShopApplication` in the project movie-database-shop-rest, the class `NavigationApplication` in the project movie-database-navigation, the class `ActorsApplication` in the project movie-database-actors, the class `MoviesApplication` in the project movie-database-movies and the class `MonitoringApplication`in the project movie-database-monitoring.

 Then access [http://moviedatabase.com](http://moviedatabase.com) in your browser for the application.
 Currently there are two users, admin/admin and user/user.
 For monitoring with Spring Boot Admin access [http://localhost:8083](http://localhost:8083).

 ### Build & Run without security

 If you really shy away from installing nginx and Redis, you may just start the applications without security.
 Remove the dependency to movie-database-security from movie-database-movies and movie-database-actors, then remove the reference to `SecurityConfiguration` from those two projects (making them compile-clean again).
 Now start `NavigationApplication` and `MoviesApplication` (or `ActorsApplication`) and browse to [http://localhost:8080/movie-app](http://localhost:8080/movie-app) ([http://localhost:8082/actor-app](http://localhost:8082/actor-app)).
 Navigation links won't work, search works.

 ## Build & Run (classic branch)